 United Technologies in Focus

-Based in Farmington, United Technologies (UTX) is in the Conglomerates sector, and so far this year, shares have seen a price change of 23.35%.
-Currently paying a dividend of $0.74 per share, the company has a dividend yield of 2.24%.
-In comparison, the Diversified Operations industry's yield is 1.53%, while the S&P 500's yield is 1.88%.
+United Technologies (UTX) is headquartered in Farmington, and is in the Conglomerates sector.
+The stock has seen a price change of 27.68% since the start of the year.
+Currently paying a dividend of $0.74 per share, the company has a dividend yield of 2.16%.
+In comparison, the Diversified Operations industry's yield is 1.46%, while the S&P 500's yield is 1.88%.

 Looking at dividend growth, the company's current annualized dividend of $2.94 is up 3.7% from last year.
 United Technologies has increased its dividend 4 times on a year-over-year basis over the last 5 years for an average annual increase of 4.26%.
-Future dividend growth will depend on earnings growth as well as payout ratio, which is the proportion of a company's annual earnings per share that it pays out as a dividend.
-Right now, United Technologies's payout ratio is 38%, which means it paid out 38% of its trailing 12-month EPS as dividend.
+Any future dividend growth will depend on both earnings growth and the company's payout ratio; a payout ratio is the proportion of a firm's annual earnings per share that it pays out as a dividend.
+Right now, United Technologies's payout ratio is 37%, which means it paid out 37% of its trailing 12-month EPS as dividend.

 UTX is expecting earnings to expand this fiscal year as well.
-The Zacks Consensus Estimate for 2019 is $7.97 per share, with earnings expected to increase 4.73% from the year ago period.
+The Zacks Consensus Estimate for 2019 is $8.03 per share, representing a year-over-year earnings growth rate of 5.52%.

-For instance, it's a rare occurrence when a tech start-up or big growth business offers their shareholders a dividend.
-It's more common to see larger companies with more established profits give out dividends.
-Income investors have to be mindful of the fact that high-yielding stocks tend to struggle during periods of rising interest rates.
+High-growth firms or tech start-ups, for example, rarely provide their shareholders a dividend, while larger, more established companies that have more secure profits are often seen as the best dividend options.
+During periods of rising interest rates, income investors must be mindful that high-yielding stocks tend to struggle.
 That said, they can take comfort from the fact that UTX is not only an attractive dividend play, but also represents a compelling investment opportunity with a Zacks Rank of #2 (Buy).